 The Delaware area is located in Carson City County, Nevada.
 Approximate boundaries of the area are the Carson River on the north and west, Eldorado Canyon on the east, and McTarnahan Hill on the south.
-Although there is no recorded production prior to 1940, the district was first prospected in the 1870's, and undoubtedly a minor amount of gold, some tungsten and iron were produced during this period.
-After 1940, War II.
+Although there is no recorded production prior to 1940, the district was first prospected in the 1870's, and undoubtedly a minor amount of gold, silver, copper, and iron were produced during this period.
+After 1940, some tungsten and iron ore were shipped from the area during World War II.